How will coronavirus affect my university application?

 But there are some positives and reassuring developments.

 Perhaps the best news is that it’s expected that the normal admissions process will take place.
-As the universities minister Michelle Donelan states: "There is no reason for the usual admissions cycle to be disrupted”.
+This year’s system of teacher-assessed grades has been designed to avoid disruption to uni applications.

 Receiving offersUniversities will continue to send offers and all existing offers will stand.
-But they have been stopped from making unconditional offers or changing offers to unconditional until the full guidelines for awarding grades in 2020 are published.
+But they have been stopped from making unconditional offers this year.

 That’s because the government do not want students to feel pressured into accepting an offer because of worries about the process for deciding grades.

-University start datesIt is anticipated that university terms should start at the usual time although there are likely to be special later start dates for those students sitting the extra set of exams in the autumn.
+University start datesIt is anticipated that university terms should start at the usual time although there may be special later start dates for those students sitting the extra set of exams in the autumn.
+We will know more when the consultation results are announced for 2021 autumn exams.

 These dates will, of course, depend on progress in combatting coronavirus.

-Researching universitiesFor students wishing to find out more, it looks like the lockdown will mean that visits and open days will not be possible for the moment.
+Researching universitiesFor students wishing to find out more about specific universities, it looks like the lockdown will mean that visits and open days will not be possible for the moment.

 But there are alternatives.